Choose your colour

 Understanding People’s Needs

 It is vital that we understand our potential—and actual—social impacts so we can better protect, respect and remedy any infringements on human rights.
 To succeed at this we need to be inclusive and cater to the needs of people across the entire value chain.
 In 2021, we conducted a social materiality assessment centered on such needs in order to capture where we should direct our efforts.
-From this assessment, we concluded that there are four essential areas that positively impact the lives of people in our value chain.
-These are:
+From this assessment, we concluded that there are four essential areas that positively impact the lives of people in our value chain:

 • The need for a fair and decent livelihood